Dhruvmodii/Yahoo-Finance-Visualization/README.md

 # Yahoo-Finance-Visualization
-This is a Streamlit-based finance visualization and forecasting tool that predicts the next **30 days of stock closing prices** using a pre-trained deep learning model (`keras model.h5`).
+This is a Streamlit-based finance visualization.
 It also provides useful financial insights like moving averages, daily return %, and 30-day rolling volatility.

 Live Demo
  https://yahoofinance-v.streamlit.app/